💧 How to Improve Water Quality in Your Home

 💧 Do Not Use Hot Water For Cooking or Drinking.

 The last thing to keep in mind when improving the water quality is that you should not use hot water for cooking or drinking.

-Hot water contains more contaminants than cold, which increases the risk of getting sick from it.
+Hot water contains more contaminants than cold, increasing the risk of getting sick.